aluxnimm/outlookcaldavsynchronizer/README.md

 With the checkbox below you can alternatively negate the filter and sync all appointments/tasks except this category.
 For calendars it is also possible to choose the color of the category or to fetch the calendar color from the server and map it to the nearest supported Outlook category color with the button *Fetch Color*.
 With *Set DAV Color* it is also possible to sync the choosen category color back to set the server calendar color accordingly.
 With *Category Shortcut Key* you can define the shortcut key of the selected category for easier access when creating appointments.

+Experimental mapping of the first category color of the appointment to the matching COLOR attribute of the event is also available with the option *Map Event Color to Category*.
+Together with DAVdroid for Android [https://davdroid.bitfire.at](https://davdroid.bitfire.at) you can map individual event colors from Android to Outlook,but not all calendar apps support it or can even crash, see [https://davdroid.bitfire.at/faq/entry/setting-event-colors-crash/](https://davdroid.bitfire.at/faq/entry/setting-event-colors-crash/)

 ### Reminders ###

 In event and task mapping configuration you can define if you want to map (all/non/just upcoming) reminders.
 If you get the following error message when trying to set reminders in Outlook